Noncommutative deformations and flops: Introduction

 \subsection{Notations}

 In Appendix~\ref{list of notations} we list our main notations, along with cross-references to their definitions.

-\textbf{Acknowledgements.} It is a pleasure to thank Alessio Corti for conversations concerning \cite{Pinkham}, Colin Ingalls for bringing to our attention \cite{Laudal}, Osamu Iyama for explaining aspects of \cite{IR}, Tim Logvinenko for explaining both the technical and philosophical aspects of \cite{AL1} and \cite{AL2}, Ed Segal for answering our deformation questions related to his thesis \cite{Segal}, and Miles Reid for discussions regarding \cite{Pagoda}.
+\textbf{Acknowledgements.} It is a pleasure to thank Alessio Corti for conversations concerning \cite{Pinkham}, Colin Ingalls for bringing to our attention \cite{Laudal}, Osamu Iyama for explaining aspects of \cite{IR}, Tim Logvinenko for explaining both the technical and philosophical aspects of \cite{AL1} and \cite{AL2}, Ed Segal for answering our deformation questions related to his thesis \cite{Segal}, Miles Reid for discussions regarding \cite{Pagoda}, and the referees for their careful reading and simplifying suggestions.
 The first author is grateful for the support of the Erwin Schr\"odinger Institute, Vienna, and for the hospitality of Matthew Ballard, David Favero, and Ludmil Katzarkov.
 The second author also wishes to thank the Mathematical Sciences Research Institute, Berkeley, for its hospitality whilst this manuscript was being prepared.